AMYLION

 Technology

 Amylion offers a biosourced, functionalized membrane based on proteins derived from whey.
-Produced using green chemistry processes, the recyclable and biodegradable membranes are capable of humidifying or drying gases.
-With a thickness of between 20 and 200µm, the chemically stable membranes can withstand temperatures of up to 95°C. Waterproof and gas-barrier, they are permeable to water vapour and have a higher dynamic vapour transmission rate than the petro-sourced materials used to date.
+Produced using green chemistry processes, the membranes are capable of proton or cation exchange (PEM), humidifying or drying gases.
+With a thickness of between 20 and 200µm, the chemically stable membranes can withstand temperatures of up to 120°C. Waterproof and gas-impermeable, they are permeable to water vapor and exhibit a dynamic vapor transmission rate equivalent to that of the petroleum-based and fluorinated materials currently in use.
+The membrane’s proton conductivity

 Advantages